Welcome to the exciting world of railway signalling simulations!

 Zentralstellwerk Fulda is now available in the webshop!
 Fulda is a large Sp Dr S 600 panel with complex operations and the use of a control monitor (DET), just like the real thing!
 Fulda is in the centre of the North-South High Speed Line with ICE trains running up to...read more

-Today’s feature is an expert option available in recent updates of the German panel simulations that mimic the effect of aged and discoloured panel tiles.
+Today's feature is an expert option available in recent updates of the German panel simulations that mimic the effect of aged and discoloured panel tiles.
 Tiles are often replaced and colour-matching is sometimes difficult.
-With this expert option on, the panel...read more
+With this expert option on, the panel is...read more

 Our highly-detailed zoom pages now support touch screens and mobile devices.
 Previously, moving your fingers around on the screen did nothing.
 Now, you can zoom in and out using just your fingers.
 It works even better in fullscreen mode!
-If you feel it’s...read more
+If you feel it's not working...read more

 Zentralstellwerk Heidelberg Hbf is now available!
 Contains the area between Mannheim, Mannheim-Friedrichsfeld, Neckargemünd, and Wiesloch-Walldorf Complete 1:1 simulation of the original panel of the type Sp Dr S 59/60 including all buttons!
 1565 possible routes...read more